-Assistant Professor, Materials Science and Engineering and Applied Physics
+Assistant Professor, Materials Science and Applied Physics

 “I build AI tools to automate and guide computational modeling and experiments to advance autonomousmaterials discovery and physical science research.”